 - What is the Raspberry Pi?
-A credit card-sized computer that costs as little as $5 that spawned a community of millions of home makers and programmers.
+A credit card-sized computer that costs as little as $5, which spawned a community of millions of amateur developers and hardware hackers.

 - Why does the Raspberry Pi matter?
 The Pi is a great machine for stoking interest in programming among schoolchildren worldwide and helping create the next generation of developers.

 - Who does the Raspberry Pi affect?
 Anyone with the inclination to pick up a Pi and start tinkering.

 - What are the Raspberry Pi's competitors?
 Some boards beat the Pi 3 on specs, such as Odroid-C2, and others on price, but few have the Pi's breadth of software and community support.

 - When did the Raspberry Pi launch?
 Right now.
 More than 18 million Pi boards have sold since the machine's launch in 2012 and demand was reinvigorated by the release of the Raspberry Pi 3 B+.